robUx4/vlc-msys/README.md

 ## Building VLC

-In a `mingw64.exe` shell (or `mingw86.exe` for x86 output) you first need to boostrap the repository so it can be built.
+In a shell you first need to boostrap the git repository so it can be built.

-First Make sure you have `<path/to/vlc/root/extra/tools/build/bin>` in your `PATH`:
+First Make sure you have `</absolute/path/to/build/dir>/tools/build/bin` in your `PATH`:
 ```
 export PATH=</absolute/path/to/build/dir>/tools/build/bin:$PATH
 ```